zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Now that we have proved some basics properties of vector spherical harmonics (what about full orthogonality?), we can start applying them to simple problems.

-Suppose that we have obtained the expansion of the electromagnetic potential in vector spherical harmonics.
+Suppose that we have obtained the coefficients of the expansion of the electromagnetic potential in vector spherical harmonics.
 How can we find the associated electric and magnetic fields?

 According to Equations 17.2.1, 17.11, 17.13, and 17.17,